Secvara/website/content/_index.md

 about_section:
     title: Become <span>SECURE Aware</span>
     details: >-
         SECURE Aware is a one‑time Security Risk Assessment (SRA) that gives you a clear baseline of risk and compliance.
+We evaluate your organization against NIST CSF, then crosswalk to all compliance requirements unique to your organization. <br><br>

-We map your posture to HIPAA and NIST CSF, identify the most important gaps, and deliver a prioritized roadmap your team can act on.
-It’s the fastest way to get clarity — and the first step toward building a right‑sized security program.
+        From there, we identify the most important gaps and deliver a prioritized roadmap your team can act on.
+It’s the fastest way to get clarity and the first step toward building a right‑sized security program. <br><br>

+        This is the beginning of your security journey and our partnership.

 ################
 ##### Fit